SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 This is **UnrealEngine 4.27.2** with HTML5 platform support using **ES3** shaders and **emscripten 3.1.34**.

-If you want to take a look at the full code here is a [diff](https://github.com/EpicGames/UnrealEngine/compare/4.27.2-release...SpeculativeCoder:4.27-html5-es3) of this branch against the pristine UE 4.27.2 release (you can see the changes are all _new_ files in the Platforms/HTML5 folder).
-An alternative way to view the changes is to take UE 4.27.2 _along with_ @nickshin's last community supported UE4.24 HTML5 plugin code and compare this against the ES3 branch above - see this [diff](https://github.com/SpeculativeCoder/UnrealEngine/compare/4.27.2-release_with_4.24.3-html5-1.39.18_plugin..4.27-html5-es3).
+If you want to look at the code here is a [diff](https://github.com/EpicGames/UnrealEngine/compare/4.27.2-release...SpeculativeCoder:4.27-html5-es3) of this branch against the pristine UE 4.27.2 release (you can see the changes are all _new_ files in the Platforms/HTML5 folder).

+An alternative way to view the code is a [diff](https://github.com/SpeculativeCoder/UnrealEngine/compare/4.27.2-release_with_4.24.3-html5-1.39.18_plugin..4.27-html5-es3) of this branch against UE 4.27.2 release with @nickshin's last community supported UE4.24 HTML5 plugin code as the starting point.
 This shows the actual differences in the plugin code which were needed to get 4.27.2 working rather than all new files.

 ### 4.24 HTML5 ES2